 - Garbanzo beans, tuna, and veggies

-I’ve found a good starting point is 3 eggs, 3 cups of beans, and a binder of oats, masa, or breadcrumbs.
-From there spices, herbs, and seasonings are added and frying in plenty of coconut oil is a must.
+A good starting point is 3 eggs, 3 cups of beans, and a binder of oats, masa, or breadcrumbs.
+From there spices, herbs, and seasonings are added, and frying in plenty of coconut oil is a must.

 - Kidney beans, masa, chili powder

 - Garbanzos, cilantro, onion

 - Black beans, lime, cumin

 Throwing a couple of cups into a meat-based stew sure stretches the pot, but how about giving beans a starring role.
 Topped with rich sour cream, cheese, or avocado; these become a hearty daily staple.